 The Group has taken this situation into account in its estimates, notably those related to the non-current and current assets valuation (including goodwill).
-The valuation of the non-current and current assets has not been adjusted as of September 30, 2020 as a result of the COVID-19 outbreak.

-Based on the above and information in note 18 to the condensed interim consolidated financial statements of the Group as of September 30, 2020 and for the three and nine-month periods then ended, the Group determined that the going concern assumption is still appropriate.
+Based on the above and information in note 31 to the consolidated financial statements of the Group as of December 31, 2020 and for the year then ended, the Group determined that the going concern assumption is still appropriate.